 - White Crayon, Chalk, or Marker

-- Glue one half of the paper plate to the other paper plate so the side that you cut is pointed down.
+Next, glue one half of it to the other paper plate so the side that you cut is pointed down.
+Then, glue the other half of the paper plate to the other side.
+After the glue dries, paint the paper plates with black paint.

 Extend The Learning: